-Backups can help you manage a file system, versioning, automation, saving files and folders of your Virtual Compute Node and rolling back to just the right records.
-Once a backup is created it can be used to create or restore the same contents of the complete backup or the data to the point in time till your most recent state.
+Backups can help you manage a server’s backup policy by saving files and folders of your Virtual Compute Node and rolling back to a previous backup.
 The Backups performed on ‘MyAccount’ are incremental backups, which means that only those blocks that are changed till your most recent backup are saved.

 How does Backup work?

 Backups are great means to protect the contents of your Virtual Compute Node.
 They are helpful in projects or milestones to back up the complete data or a set of files containing the important information.
 E2E Networks Backups works as an exact replica of your file system which is backed up automatically at periodic intervals.
 Each backup created contains all the data which was backed up to restore from the provisioning till the most recent block update.
 This allows point-in-time to restore from any of the recovery points present in the archive.

 Note: By default, the folders on /var/log/ are not backed up to conserve space.
 Backing up this folder increases the cost of the backup for you since the incremental updates are high and are hence excluded.
 In case, you require this folder to be backed up, please raise a request to the team at email@example.com